 Autoimmune diseases affect 23.5 million Americans, and that number is rising.
 Autoimmune diseases are one of the top ten leading causes of death for women under the age of 64.1 In autoimmune diseases, the body undergoes an inappropriate immune response that causes excessive inflammation that becomes destructive to the body.
-One autoimmune disease in particular, psoriasis, received attention recently after reality TV star Kim Kardashian was diagnosed with the condition.
+One autoimmune disease in particular, psoriasis, received attention after reality TV star Kim Kardashian was diagnosed with the condition in 2011.

 Psoriasis is a chronic inflammatory skin condition – the most prevalent autoimmune disease in the U.S. affecting about 7.5 million Americans; and it is much more than a cosmetic concern.2